 Insurance Coverage for Priority Mail

-When priority mail has an Intelligent Mail Package Barcode (IMpb) or USPS retail tracking code, they can be insured against damage, missing contents, or loss for a maximum of between $50.00 and $100.00, provided you meet the following:
+When priority mail has an Intelligent Mail Package Barcode (IMpb) or USPS retail tracking code, it can be insured against damage, missing contents, or loss for a maximum of between $50.00 and $100.00, provided you meet the following USPS priority mail insurance cost:

 - The maximum liability for loss, damage, or missing contents is $100 when your product has a smart mail package barcode and if you have paid commercial prices